jerhon/honlsoft-v2/blog/2021/2021-12-31-time-tracking-in-markdown.md

 When I had originally started my day log, I hadn't really kept an idea of a task identifier on each time log.
 That was something I had to go back and deduce at the end of the day or at some point of the day when I picked them up.

+## Time Tracking at Work

+For the past year and a half I've worked at a company that has very rigorous time tracking requirements.
+Every minute of my work day (except for a 30 minute bucket we just get as "break time") needs to be logged specifically to some piece of work in the time tracking system.
+The current time entry system just lets me add a total time behind each task for a day.
+It makes it tough to enter time, especially on days with lots of meetings when I need to context switch a lot.
+The end of the day I'm looking at my calendar what and adding up time.

+I just needed a better way to deal with it.

+I had thought about installing more full-featured time tracking software on my machine in a Docker container, but it seemed like overkill.
+All I need to do is just keep a list of what I did for a day.

 ## The Command Line Application

 I built a simple command line application which looks for these records and tallies them up.